Pen Argyl Area High School

-Pen Argyl Area High School is a four-year public high school located in Pen Argyl, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Pen Argyl Area High School is a four-year public high school located in Pen Argyl, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 It is the only high school in the Pen Argyl Area School District.
-As of the 2023–24 school year, the school had an enrollment of 466 students, according to National Center for Education Statistics data.
+As of the 2024–25 school year, the school has an enrollment of 475 students, according to National Center for Education Statistics data.

-The school's colors are green and white and its mascot is the Green Knight.
+The school's colors are green and white, and its mascot is the Green Knight.

 Athletics

 The school's athletic teams belong to the PIAA's District XI and are a member of the Colonial League.